mrezabayat/iamsorush/content/posts/unique-pointers-cpp/index.md

 * Unique pointer member: the class is the owner of the pointer's object.
 * Raw pointer member: the class is not responsible for deleting the pointer's object.
 The pointer can be null.
-* Reference member: it is gauranteed that the reference contains valid data while the class object is alive.
+* Reference member: it is guaranteed that the reference contains valid data while the class object is alive.

 ## Performance

 Accessing unique pointers is as fast as raw pointers.
 The class of the unique pointer contains only a raw pointer as the data member, so, the size of a unique pointer is the same as a raw pointer.
-All in all, unique pionters can safely replace raw pointers in high performance calculations.
+All in all, unique pointers can safely replace raw pointers in high-performance calculations.

 ## Factory Example